-Administrators can slice and dice survey data in two ways with Engage; by segment and by filter.
+Administrators can view data in two ways with Engage; by segment and by filter.
 Before you get started, be sure to understand the purpose of each.

 Segments are the primary way to categorize your workforce.
 If you could only break your employees down in one way, how would you do it?
 By location?
 By department?
 By employment status?
-You'll have to make this decision yourself but once you do, you'll be able to see TINYpulse Engage survey results for your entire company or by each individual segment.
+A combination of factors?
+You will have to make this decision yourself but once you do, you will be able to see TINYpulse Engage survey results for your entire company or by each individual segment.

 Please note that for anonymity reasons, each segment must have at least five users in the segment.
-The segment can't be created if less than five users are added.
+The segment cannot be created if less than five users are added.

 Lastly, employees can only belong to one segment.
 Want to break down employees by additional characteristics?
 Keep reading because filters are for you.